muratk5n/thirdwave/en/README.md

 ---

-That was Iranian linked Hezbollah BTW.
-Were they expounding the principles of the Aryan race, believe they came from Atlantis?
+That is Iranian linked Hezbollah in the photo (taken from a funeral).
+Was Hezbollah expounding the principles of the Aryan race in that photo, believe they came from Atlantis?
 No. They are flashing the salute to troll Jewish Israelis..
 This is the extent of "Nazism" in Ukraine.

 ---